Leave a Message

 Homes for sale in Red Bank, NJ — current 07701 listings, median sale prices near $685K, direct NJ Transit North Jersey Coast Line service to NY Penn, the Broad Street downtown, and the Count Basie Center for the Arts.

-Red Bank, NJ Real Estate — Homes for Sale in Monmouth County's Anchor Downtown Borough
+Red Bank, NJ Real Estate — Homes for Sale in the Two River Area's Downtown Hub

 $685K